herkkules/herkkules/README.md

 I step in as a seasoned product leader to provide stability and drive by filling a leadership gap, managing the onboarding of a permanent executive, or scaling your product organisation to meet increasing demands.
 I deliver hands-on experience to ensure continuity and momentum.

-> Business evolution sometimes brings its own **Leadership Gap**, requiring empathy and sustainable routines.
+> Business evolution sometimes exposes a **Leadership Gap**, requiring empathy and sustainable routines.
 I design and implement **Workflows** that enable your organisation to meet future **Growth** with agility and resilience, ensuring both immediate and continued success.

 > Translating strategy into routines:  I work closely with teams and stakeholders to distil overarching goals into concrete, actionable plans, driving progress without compromising quality or vision.